 #5 – What security level do you prefer?

-For extra security, look for a DIN P-5 micro-cut shredder.
+For extra security, look for a P-5 micro-cut shredder.
 We suggest skipping any strip-cut shredder (P1 and P2) because these shredders are only meant for shredding non-confidential papers such as junk mail.